santaclz/OogaBooga/README.md

 # About

-Compiler written in Rust for my own programming language called OogaBooga.
+Compiler written in Rust for my programming language called OogaBooga.

 # Why?